Real Faults in Model Context Protocol (MCP) Software: a Comprehensive Taxonomy: Methodology

 \subsection{Collecting Repositories}

 Since standard Software Development Kits (SDKs) are available for multiple programming languages to implement MCP servers, this study focuses on repositories that rely on these SDKs.
 Given that Python is widely recognized as the most popular programming language for developing AI-based software systems~\cite{morovati2024bug,morovati2024fault}, we concentrate on repositories that employ the MCP Python SDK in their applications.
 To collect the required data, we leverage the GitHub Search API~\cite{github_api_v3}, which allows us to extract detailed information about repositories.
-Specifically, we search for repositories that apply MCP in their provided software by identifying the use of the MCP library.
-For example, developers may use `\texttt{from mcp import server}' when implementing an MCP server.
+Specifically, we search for repositories that apply MCP in their provided software by identifying the use of the MCP library, including all possible import statements showing the usage of MCP (such as \texttt{‘import mcp’}, \texttt{‘from mcp import’}, \texttt{‘from mcp.server import’}, etc).
 It is important to note that GitHub restricts access to only the first \num{1000} results returned by the search API.
 To overcome this limitation, we execute multiple search queries by constraining the size of searched files within defined ranges (using the parameter `\texttt{size:<min>..<max>}') to ensure that each query returned fewer than \num{1000} results.
-Since the search API do not return any results for file sizes greater than 350 KB in our case, we divide the entire range from 1 B to 350 KB into intervals of 50 B. This process result in a total of approximately 7,000 API calls.
+Since the search API do not return any results for file sizes greater than 350 KB in our case, we divide the entire range from 1 B to 350 KB into intervals of 50 B. This process results in a total of approximately 7,000 API calls.
 We then extract the unique repositories containing code related to MCP (achieved from previous step), identifying \num{13555} repositories implementing an MCP server.

 In the next step, we apply a set of exclusion criteria to examine the metadata of the extracted repositories and filter out unpopular ones.
 The exclusion criteria adopted in this study are consistent with those successfully employed in prior work~\cite{humbatova2020taxonomy,morovati2023bugs}.